Lost-Outpost/outlander/README.md

 ### Stock Game

-Unlike regular Skyrim installation or some other Wabbajack Lists, The Path comes with the **Stock Game Feature**.
+Unlike regular Enderal installation or some other Wabbajack Lists, The Path comes with the **Stock Game Feature**.

-Basically, the **Stock Game Feature** is a copy of a Skyrim installation located within your installation folder, cleaned and with everything required in it.
+Basically, the **Stock Game Feature** is a copy of a Enderal installation located within your installation folder, cleaned and with everything required in it.
 It allows you to not worry about conflicting files with Vortex or other Wabbajack lists.
 Thus, after you install The Path using Wabbajack, you need not to move anything to your regular Enderal installation folder.

 There are more steps though, so please keep following the next steps to setup the game optimally.

 ### Pagefile in prevention of memory crashes

-Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail allocating more.
+Bigger Enderal modlists need a lot of memory, and when there is not enough available it may fail allocating more.
 To fix this, you'll want to have a bigger <a href="PAGEFILE.md" target="_blank">pagefile</a>.

 # Updating